LevelUpMarketers/tta-management-plugin/docs/VenuesAdmin.md

 # Venue Administration

 The plugin tracks event venues in a dedicated table.
 Administrators can access **Venues** under the WordPress admin menu.
-The page mirrors the Events screen with two tabs:
+The page mirrors the Events screen with two tabs and the Add Venue form uses the same tooltip layout as the Events editor.

 - **Add Venue** – create a new venue with name, address components and up to three extra links.
 - **Manage Venues** – list existing venues in a table with inline editing using the same toggle/accordion behaviour as the Events manager.